jhvanderschee/jekyllcodex/contact.md

       required: true
 ---

-## Contactform
+## Contact form

 Although the primary function of this form is to illustrate how the [form builder](/without-plugin/form-builder){: .gray} works, it will actually send an email to my inbox.
 It uses [Formspree](https://formspree.io){: .gray} to do so, as this website is hosted on GitHub (and not on CloudCannon).
-Feel free to leave me a nice message and have a nice day!
+Feel free to leave me a nice message.
+Have a nice day!

 {% if page.form %}{% include form.html %}{% endif %}